combojs/combo-js/doc/faq/data.md

 ### How do I pass data to an unmounted component?

-Data can ne passed through a component's `render` method.
+Data can be passed through a component's `render` method.

     var Foo = new class extends Combo.Component {
         render() {